matrix-construct/construct/include/ircd/m/README.md

 6: 0
 7: 0
 ```

-Conflicts occurred about 3.5% of the time, and more than a simple conflict
+Here is some data from #matrix-architecture:matrix.org.
+The number of
-occurred about 0.1% of the time.
-We will refer to these as periods of
+references an event makes is the key, and the count of events which has
-"turbulence."
+made that number of references is the value.

 ```